zowe/docs-site/docs/user-guide/ze-usage.md

 1. Navigate to **Settings** in VS Code.

-2. In Zowe Explorer Settings, uncheck the **Zowe Security: Credential Key** checkbox.
+2. In Zowe Explorer Settings, leave the **Zowe Security: Credential Key** field blank.

-   When disabled and `autoStore` is set to True in `zowe.config.json`, z/OS credentials are stored as plain text in the configuration file.